jeffskinnerbox/jeffskinnerbox.github.io/content/articles/two-factor-authentication-via-google-authenticator.md

 The Authenticator provides a six digit one-time password users must provide in addition to their username and password to log into Google services or other sites.
 Google Authenticator doesn’t call Google — all the work happens on your SSH server and your phone.
+See "[Two-factor authentication with TOTP][15]" for a gentle introduction.

 ### Step 1
 To access my home PC from out side my home via SSH,